Daily Fantasy Games – Salary Cap

 What type of salary cap contests are there?

-There are a lot of choices for games at these three sites.
-You can play heads up against one other player, play against a large field of players, or even take on experts like ESPN’s Matthew Berry (on DraftStreet).
+There are a lot of choices for games at these two sites.
+You can play heads up against one other player or play against a large field of players.
 Some contests are free to enter while others can cost hundreds of dollars.
-And all three sites offer games for NFL, MLB, NBA, NHL, and even college sports!
+And all both sites offer games for NFL, MLB, NBA, NHL, and even college sports!